mavryk-network/taquito/website/versioned_docs/version-19.0.0/metadata-tzip16.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 The `@mavrykdynamics/taquito-tzip16` package allows retrieving metadata associated with a smart contract.
-These metadata can be stored on-chain (tezos-storage) or off-chain (HTTP(S) or IPFS).
+These metadata can be stored on-chain (mavryk-storage) or off-chain (HTTP(S) or IPFS).
 The package also provides a way to execute the `MichelsonStorageView` found in the metadata.
 More information about the TZIP-16 standard can be found [here](https://gitlab.com/tzip/tzip/-/blob/master/proposals/tzip-16/tzip-16.md#introduction).

 ## How to use the tzip16 package